 The Knox Lake Ranch is a 280 Acre, diverse hunting and fishing ranch located in Southern Limestone County.
 The ranch boasts a 26-acre lake with trophy Florida bass, a 10-acre duck unit loaded with ducks in the fall and introduced South Texas Whitetail which are now in the 170s & 180s.
 The ranch is located … READ MORE

 Great hunting property in Limestone County.
 Great access off of county road.
 Some new drainage and perimeter clearing has been done.
 A new fence is being built on the south side of the property.
 Good hunting and great place to build a home.
 Nice creek and good pasture in the front of property.
 Lots of … READ MORE

 Pin Oak Creek ranch is 50% wooded with a majority of the dense woods along Pin Oak Creek.
 There is a slight roll in the topography with a small hill near the northern boundary of the property.
-This property is accessed off of Edwards road, The 30-foot wide access easement is roughly 3300 ft. from … READ MORE
+This property is accessed via easement off of Edwards road.
+Access: The property is accessed by a 30 … READ MORE